Talking about money is awkward, but it’s important.

 How to give: Any time you give to First United Church, part of your offering will go to these agencies.

 Throughout the year, we are invited to participate in one-time offerings.
 Some of these, like One Great Hour of Sharing and Neighbors in Need, connect us with others in our denominations and allow us to help people around the globe.
 Others, like the offerings we take at Christmas Eve and Candlelight and Carols, help local agencies.

 How to give: It varies by offering.
 Look for information in the weekly announcements.

 Just Being Here

-In addition to all these checks we’re writing, we support the community simply by existing.
+We also support the community simply by existing.
 Our building is used weekly by various nonprofits that need a place to meet or hold a special event.
 Our clergy and our members interact with the community daily, looking for places where we can help as individuals or a group.
 It is our hope that First United is a place where people of all ages can come to be challenged and supported as they struggle with what it means to be faithful followers of Jesus, and just plain, decent human beings as we all figure out how to best take care of each other.